Jadael/TMT/RhythML.md

 The design of RhythML also draws inspiration from tracker software, aiming to capture the directness and efficiency of tracker interfaces while adapting to the unique needs of modular synthesis environments like VCV Rack.

 ## Other Notations

-Excellent idea.
-I'll expand on the introduction and add comparisons to RhythML for each system.
-This will help readers understand RhythML's unique position and design choices.

----

 To understand the context and motivation behind RhythML, it's helpful to consider some other systems for representing musical information.
 While each of these systems has its strengths, RhythML was developed to address specific needs in the modular synthesis environment, drawing inspiration from various sources while focusing on flexibility and intuitive use in a voltage-controlled context.
 Here's how RhythML compares to some established systems: